BMW 1 Series review – Engines, drive & performance

 Despite the switch away from rear-wheel drive, the BMW 1 Series is sharp and mature to drive

 The big news when this generation of BMW 1 Series launched was that it would be the first to be offered with front-wheel drive rather than the rear-wheel drive configuration of the old car.
-Luckily despite the fact the last rear-wheel drive model felt more feisty, the 1 Series remains the hatchback to beat in terms of driving fun, and the same is true of the standard model since its 2024 facelift.
+It’s not quite as feisty as it once was, but the 1 Series remains the hatchback to beat in terms of driving fun, in both standard 120 and hot M135 guises.

 The steering might be heavy for some tastes, though, and the turning circle isn’t the best.
 We found that manoeuvrability can be a little tedious since the manual gearbox was discontinued in favour of the auto – it was much quicker to switch from forward and reverse in the manual.
 That said, the automatic seven-speed gearbox feels well configured in general, with smooth shifts.
 In ‘Comfort’ mode the automatic transmission seems to judge which gear to put the 1 Series in well.

-The four-wheel drive system used in the hot M135 xDrive gives the 1 Series a planted and controlled feel despite all the power on offer.
-While the M135 is definitely lots of fun, it’s possibly not quite as enjoyable as an Audi S3.
-The M135’s driving position is quite high for a car of this type, although that does make it easier to drive around town in terms of visibility.
+The M135 xDrive is a more serious machine.
+It’s hugely fast, and the xDrive four-wheel drive system gives it a planted and controlled feel despite all the power on offer.
+It’s very easy to drive quickly, although we’d argue the Audi A3 has it beaten for overall fun.
+It doesn’t help that the M135’s driving position is quite high for a car of this type, although that does make it easier to drive around town in terms of visibility.

 More reviews